coxandrew/rspec-book-exercises/NOTES.md

       it { should be_happy }
     end

+### Cucumber profiles

+Set up profiles in `cucumber.yml` to easily run different feature sets.
+For example, define a 'wip' profile:

+    wip: --tags @wip features

+And execute it by:

+    $ cucumber -p wip

 ## Questions

-What's the difference between `stub` and `mock`: they gloss over it on page 197.
+What's the difference between `stub` and `mock`? (p.
+197)

+When would the `description` be used in a custom matcher? (p.
+242)